Book Now

 The figures looked at the worldwide volume of plastic bottle wastage from 2009 to 2019, and it does not make pleasant reading:

-· Every hour 54.9 million plastic bottles are discarded.
+• Every hour, 54.9 million plastic bottles are discarded.

-· This means that every day a further 1.3 billion bottles are discarded
+• This means that every day, a further 1.3 billion bottles are discarded.

-· Over the ten years that the survey covered a total of 4 trillion bottles were discarded
+• Over the ten years that the survey covered, a total of 4 trillion bottles were discarded.

 Plastic Bottles: The Recycling Problem

 The first thing to note is the low recycling figures.
 A report by the Environmental Protection Agency (EPA) estimates that only 29% of plastic bottles are recycled.
-Sadly, this is better than the figure for all plastics which the same report estimates to be 8.7%.
+Sadly, this is better than the figure for all plastics, which the same report estimates to be 8.7%.

-Did You Know?
 With ARKA 360, you can increase your solar sales conversion by a WHOOPING 300%. 🚀

-Solar Power: Recycling’s Knight In Shining Armor
+Solar Power: Recycling’s Knight in Shining Armor

 This is already happening.
 Around the world, there are initiatives to power recycling plants using solar energy.
 These plants not only reduce their carbon footprint but also increase the net environmental benefit of recycling.
 By using solar panels to power the recycling process, we can further decrease the environmental impact of plastic bottles.
 This process will continue to improve as further solar power innovations emerge.

-· Cost Savings: As solar panel prices drop, recycling plants can expect reduced energy costs and a quicker return on investment.
+• Cost Savings: As solar panel prices drop, recycling plants can expect reduced energy costs and a quicker return on investment.

-· Continuous Operation: Advanced battery storage allows plants to harness excess solar energy, ensuring uninterrupted recycling processes even during low sunlight periods.
+• Continuous Operation: Advanced battery storage allows plants to harness excess solar energy, ensuring uninterrupted recycling processes even during low sunlight periods.

-· Eco-Friendly Image: Adopting solar energy boosts a recycling plant's reputation, emphasizing its commitment to a sustainable future.
+• Eco-Friendly Image: Adopting solar energy boosts a recycling plant's reputation, emphasizing its commitment to a sustainable future.

-· Emerging Countries: Solar energy can help developing countries cut recycling energy costs.
+• Emerging Countries: Solar energy can help developing countries cut recycling energy costs.

-Ideally, we need to move away from single-use plastic like plastic bottles.
+Ideally, we need to move away from single-use plastics like plastic bottles.
 However, the shortage of viable alternatives and the basic human need for water means that this is one of the trickier “plastic issues” that society faces.

 Easing the Recycling Burden: Alternative Solutions to Plastic Bottles